MarionFech/MarionFech.github.io/_pages/about.md

 This curiosity led me to pursue a Ph.D. in cognitive psychology, where I focused on literature appreciation, poetry reading, and metaphor recognition and appreciation.
 Through rigorous research and exploration, I gained invaluable insights into the cognitive processes underlying language comprehension and interpretation.

 Driven by a desire to bridge theory with practical application, I transitioned into the dynamic fields of NLP and Machine Learning.
 Inspired by my cognitive psychology and aesthetics background, I want to use these amazing technologies to unravel the mysteries of language and creativity.
-With Keras, TensorFlow, and the rise of Transformers models as my tools of choice, I embarked on a quest to explore the depths of language processing and computational linguistics.
+With the rise of LLM models as my tools of choice, I embarked on a quest to explore the depths of language processing and computational linguistics.

+I am deeply committed to the ethical development and application of AI technologies.
+In my work, I focus on optimizing sustainability tools and methodologies, particularly in large language models (LLMs).
+Responsible AI development is crucial for creating technologies that benefit society while minimizing environmental impact.
+Moreover, I am also really focused on data privacy and take seriously this aspect into account when I am thinking of developing new tools on my own or looking to use tools created by others.

 I am excited about the opportunities.
 With a passion for interdisciplinary exploration, a dedication to excellence, and a commitment to making a meaningful impact, I invite you to join me in deciphering the mysteries of language and cognition.
 Let us explore minds and machines together, forging new pathways of understanding and creativity in the ever-evolving landscape of technology.